peridoteagle/interview-coding/README.md

 * Must be 1 second between requests.

 The key variables to obtain the articles:
 1. The key terms "corner office" and "adam bryant" were used to search the title, author, and text body.
-These terms can be modified, as shown in:
+These terms can be modified, as shown in https://github.com/peridoteagle/fun-with-nyt-search-api
 2. The '20090701' and '20171025' are the start and end dates respectively for articles collected from the Corner Office column
 3. To get n, I used trial and error to determine that approximately 730 articles were returned with the search terms in from the 'keywords' variable

 ```
+#Obtaining articles from the NYT Search API
 #Search terms, start and end dates, and number of articles can be adjusted
 keywords <- "corner office adam bryant"
 startdate <- '20090701'
 enddate <- '20171025'
 #n is number of desired articles
 n <- 730
-#The following divides n by 10 and rounds up for use in a later for loop
+#nover10 divides n by 10 and rounds up; for use in later for loop
 nover10 <- ceiling(n/10)
 ```